-The new cost-to-income target of below 62.5% by 2025 would still allow for a continuation of operating leverage to build (Exhibit 5).
-We expect further improvement in DB's operating leverage should partly reflect continued efficiency measures, but mostly rely on achieving the bank's revenue goals.
-For the first nine months of 2023, the bank reported a cost-to-income ratio of 73% broadly stable from the same period in 2022.
+Despite this recent trend, DB confirmed its cost-to-income target of below 62.5% by 2025 which would allow for a continuation of operating leverage to build (Exhibit 5).
+We expect the bank's operating leverage should partly benefit from continued efficiency measures, but mostly rely on achieving the bank's revenue goals.
+In 2023, the bank reported a cost-to-income ratio of 75%, broadly stable from 2022, which was lowered to 68% in Q1 2024 (290 bps decrease with respect to the same quarter the previous year), mainly due to a significant decrease in contribution to the Single Resolution Fund from previous years.